Claude Code, Claude Cowork, or Just Claude? Here's Which One You Actually Need

 The real differences that matter

-Here's where people get confused.
-They look at Claude, Claude Code, and Cowork and think it's the same thing in different packaging.
-It's not.
-The interface changes what's possible.
+People look at Claude, Claude Code, and Cowork and think it is the same thing in different packaging.
+It is not.
+The interface changes what is possible.

 File and project access

-Claude (the chat app) can only see what you upload to it.
+Claude chat can only see what you upload to it.
 You paste text, attach a PDF, or upload a CSV.
 It works with what you give it in the conversation.
-It has no idea what's on your computer beyond that.
+It has no idea what is on your computer beyond that.

 Cowork is similar to Claude Code in this regard.
 It can access your local files and documents directly.
 But instead of working through a terminal on code projects, it works through a desktop interface on any type of file.
 Research papers, spreadsheets, business documents, presentations.